SinusBot/docs/docs/installation/linux.md

 #### Update the TeamSpeak Client

-Before continuing you should install the dependencies mentioned at the bebinning of the "Manual installation" section.
+Before continuing you should install the dependencies mentioned at the beginning of the "Manual installation" section.

 The update process is the same as the installation, we simply download and unpack the new TeamSpeak Client over the old one.